 Alaris recognizes that the determination of the fair value of its investments becomes more judgmental the longer the investments are held.
 The price Alaris pays for its investments is fair value at the time of acquisition.
 Typically, the risk profile and future cash flows expected from the individual investments change over time.
 Alaris' valuation model incorporates these factors each reporting period.
 Alaris typically estimates the fair value of the investments by calculating the discounted cash flow of the future distributions for preferred equity, and debt instruments carried at fair value.
 Alaris estimates the fair value of its convertible preferred unit investments using discounted cash flows of the future distributions and the estimated conversion value.
 Alaris estimates the fair value of its common equity investments using discounted cash flows or capitalized cash flows of the underlying business.
 Key assumptions used in the valuation of the preferred unit investments include the discount rate, terminal value growth rate and estimates relating to changes in future distributions.
 Key assumptions used in the valuation of the convertible preferred unit investments include the discount rate, changes in future distributions, estimated future cash flows, cash flow multiple and the probability weighting of scenarios.
 Key assumptions used in the valuation of the common equity investments include the discount rate, terminal value growth rate, cash flow multiple and estimated future cash flows.
+Information about recent transactions carried out in the market as well as other considerations with respect to relevant market transactions may be used for the purposes of the valuation of common equity investments.
 Alaris also considers the maximum repurchase price outlined in the respective partnership agreement in all fair value adjustments of investments.

 For each individual Partner, Alaris considered a number of different discount rate and cash flow multiple factors including what industry they operate in, the size of the entity, the health of the balance sheet and the ability of the historical earnings to cover the future distributions.
 This was supported by the historical yield of the original investment, current investing yields, and the current yield of other similar public companies.
-Discount rates used to determine fair value, inclusive of those used to determine cashflow multiples range from 12.0% - 23.8%.
+Discount rates used to determine fair value, inclusive of those used to determine cashflow multiples range from 12.4% - 23.8%.

 These assumptions will be refined each reporting period as new information is obtained and may continue to require future adjustment to the fair value of the investments.
-All assumptions made at June 30, 2023 are based on the information available to the Trust as of the date of these financial statements.
+All assumptions made at September 30, 2023 are based on the information available to the Trust as of the date of these financial statements.
 Refer to Note 10 for additional information, including sensitivity analyses to these inputs.